Basic Arithmetic and Operator Precedence

 Swipe to show menu

 You'll use arithmetic operators constantly in Python.
-This chapter focuses on the most common ones and how precedence determines evaluation order.
+Consider the most common ones and how precedence determines evaluation order.

 Main Operations